DZ Bank slashes price target on PepsiCo Inc. [PEP] – find out why.

 DZ Bank have made an estimate for PepsiCo Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on February 15, 2022.
 While these analysts kept the previous recommendation, Argus raised their target price from $180 to $195.
 The new note on the price target was released on January 04, 2022, representing the official price target for PepsiCo Inc. stock.
 Previously, the target price had yet another raise from $155 to $157, while Credit Suisse kept a Neutral rating on PEP stock.
 On April 21, 2021, analysts increased their price target for PEP shares from 145 to 165.

-PepsiCo Inc. [PEP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.30.
-With this latest performance, PEP shares dropped by -2.31% in over the last four-week period, additionally plugging by 2.20% over the last 6 months – not to mention a rise of 13.63% in the past year of trading.
+PepsiCo Inc. [PEP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.71.
+With this latest performance, PEP shares dropped by -2.26% in over the last four-week period, additionally plugging by 0.08% over the last 6 months – not to mention a rise of 13.79% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PepsiCo Inc. [PEP] shares currently have an operating margin of +14.40 and a Gross Margin at +53.53.
 PepsiCo Inc.’s Net Margin is presently recorded at +9.59.